Use the Targets & Caps tab to enable the Targets & Limits and Salary Cap features and select appropriate settings.

 When you select Yes for auto-adjusting entries, this section will display.

-SAGE Budget allocates funds based on your budget target and prioritization order, with funds going to Priority 1 items first.
+SAGE Budget allocates funds to non-personnel costs based on your budget target and prioritization order.
 This function is particularly helpful when you anticipate having some unspent dollars in your budget and would like to optimize the funds available in specific areas.

 Expand any of the line items to add a specific entry.